finnegancore/fid/README.md

+# fid
-# This Repo is for DIG2500 Fundemntals of Interactive Design
+This Repo is for DIG2500 Fundemntals of Interactive Design
-Putting more description
-3 websites